Atherton, Greater Manchester: Industrial history

 Chanters closed in 1966 bringing the era of deep coal mining in the town to an end.

 In 1908, the Lancashire and Cheshire Coal Owners Association opened Howe Bridge Mines Rescue Station.

 The cotton mills grew out of a cottage spinning and weaving industry that was widespread across the district.
 As industrialisation gathered pace, local weavers felt threatened by the advent of powered looms, and in April 1812 a mob smashed the machines and burnt down a new factory, Westhoughton Mill, in neighbouring Westhoughton.
 For this, the Luddites, three men and a boy of 14, were tried at Lancaster Assizes and hanged.
 Fustian was woven and after 1827 silk also was brought from Manchester.
-In 1938 James Burton had built cotton mills on both sides of the Hindsford Brook including Lodge Mill.
+In 1838, James Burton begun building a series of mills which culminated in 1860 with cotton mills on both sides of the Hindsford Brook including Lodge Mill.
 Dan Lane Spinning and Doubling Mills were built in the 1840s and lasted until the 1950s.
 Howe Bridge Spinning Mills, the largest complex in Atherton was started in 1868 and the last mill built in 1919.
 It closed as a textile factory in early 1999.
 Mills built in the 20th century were Laburnum Mills in 1905 (closed 1980), and Ena Mill in 1908 which closed in 1999.
 The Ena Mill, now converted for other uses, is a Grade II listed building.